djagerif/comfort2mqtt/DOCS.md

 ![image](https://github.com/djagerif/comfort2mqtt/assets/5621764/cedfc20a-3b38-405a-affe-e575c31057a0)

-⚠️ It should be noted that this entity is not updated in real-time, it takes around 2 minutes to change state.
+⚠️ This entity does not update in real-time, it takes around 2 minutes to change state.

 Next you need to create an Automation that triggers on Home Assistant Restart and on Configruation.yaml file changes as per below.